Environmental health in local councils

 Trading Standards Service

 This service is responsible for enforcing consumer protection law.
 They give advice and investigate complaints.

-For example if you were sold a caravan and told it was four years old when in fact it was six years old, or if the price charged was not that displayed on a caravan, Trading Standards Service could investigate.
+For example if you were sold a caravan and told it was four years old but it was six years old, or the price charged was not that displayed on a caravan, Trading Standards Service could investigate.

 - terms that exclude the park owner’s liability to supply a caravan of satisfactory quality, fit for its purpose and matching the description given

 - exclude the park owner’s liability for negligence in causing death or injury, or damage to your caravan, car or other belongings